wigging/chemics/docs/installation.rst

    ce = cm.ChemicalEquation('2 HCl + 2 Na -> 2 NaCl + H2')
    ce.is_balanced()
-   # The returns True for balanced equation
+   # This returns True for balanced equation

    ce.rct_properties
    # This returns a dataframe of the reactant properties